Muzna-alkhen/Information-Retrival-System/README.md

 - Building Index : manually using the unique terminologies for each corpus.

--Model Type : (Building a vector model) manually for each file (the terms in the index) and manually calculating the tf_idf values through the map data structure.
+- Model Type : (Building a vector model) manually for each file (the terms in the index) and manually calculating the tf_idf values through the map data structure.

--Matching : Manually calculate the cos similarity value of the query with each file using mathematical functions np.dot and LA from numpy . library
+- Matching : Manually calculate the cos similarity value of the query with each file using mathematical functions np.dot and LA from numpy . library

 **Results :**